A sequential linear complementarity problem method for generalized Nash equilibrium problems: A merit function and its descent property for GNEPs

 A suitable merit function is crucial for the design of globally convergent algorithms.
-However, unlike SQP methods for NLP, it is difficult for GNEPs to directly rely on individual players' objective functions to assess whether a computed descent direction makes the iteration point closer to a GNE.
+However, unlike NLP, GNEPs cannot directly rely on the individual players' objectives to assess whether a computed descent direction makes the current iterate closer to a GNE.
+The following example illustrates this issue.